What Is the Sleep Wave? A Gentle, Science-Backed Sleep Method

 The Sleep Wave solves the “sleep training” dilemma

-Julie Wright created the Sleep Wave Method to help the exhausted parents in her Mommy and Me program because she wasn’t comfortable recommending “cry it out” (CIO ) techniques.
+Julie created the Sleep Wave Method to help the exhausted parents in her Mommy and Me program, because she wasn’t comfortable recommending “cry it out” (CIO ) techniques.
 It worked so well that it became the foundation of The Happy Sleeper approach, and later, our first book.

 The Sleep Wave is a specific, structured way to hand over the role of self-soothing to your capable baby, in an attuned and responsive way.
-Your baby always knows you’re nearby and responding predictably, while having the space to fall a
+Your baby always knows you’re nearby and responding predictably and they have the space to fall asleep independently.

-Traditional sleep-training methods often tell parents to leave babies alone for long stretches, teaching them through distress.
-The problem is that babies can move from protest to worry and fear when parents wait too long to respond.
+Traditional sleep-training methods often tell parents to leave babies alone for long stretches or not to respond at all.
+The danger with these harsher methods is that babies can move from protest to worry and fear, which we don’t want.
 Babies of all ages need to know that caregivers are nearby and consistent.

-The Sleep Wave is a middle ground approach, because it has the responsiveness of a gentle method and the effectiveness of a “cry-it-out” method (meaning it works as fast as the CIO method, but it maintains your bond with your baby.)
-There is usually protest crying with the Sleep Wave (change is hard), however, babies stay in a protest state (not progressing to worry or fear) because parents are responding frequently and regularly.
+The Sleep Wave is a middle ground approach.
+Happily, it works as fast or faster than the CIO method, but it maintains your bond with your baby.
+There is usually protest crying with the Sleep Wave (change is hard), but, babies stay in a protest state, not progressing to worry or fear, because parents are responding frequently and regularly.

 💡 Want step-by-step guidance?
 Learn the full Sleep Wave process in our Gentle Sleep Course or work 1-on-1 with a Sleep Consultant for a personalized plan.